PouyaDini10/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Created and configured two virtual machines (Windows 10 and Ubuntu) within the same virtual network and subnet to simulate real-world network environments.
-Verified inter-VM connectivity using ICMP ping and analyzed packet exchange with Wireshark.
-This lab demonstrated my ability to set up, test, and troubleshoot basic network communication between operating systems.
+Created and configured two virtual machines (Windows 10 and Ubuntu) within the same virtual network and subnet to simulate real-world network environments.This step established the base environment for future hands-on networking labs.
+I would then ensure that both virtual machines function on the same virtual network.
+This step is crucial for successful network operations.

+Then, I would establish a remote desktop connection with the Windows 10 virtual machine using its public IP address.

+I would then ensure that both virtual machines function on the same virtual network.
+This step is crucial for successful network operations.
 </p>
 <br />